Which China Travel Guide Book is Best for YOU?

 Summary:

-What it lacks in information is tries to make up for with pictures and beautiful illustrations.
+What the DK Eyewitness China guide lacks in information it tries to make up for with pictures and beautiful illustrations.
 If you’re a traveler who wants to visit someplace different but needs ideas on which places would fit their desires, this guide will help you plan.

-Fodor’s claims that having this guidebook along is like “having a friend in China”.
+Fodor’s claims that having this Fodor’s China guidebook along is like “having a friend in China”.
 It provides a good balance between the necessary details and helpful tips and illustrations.
-Also available from Fodor’s is a more compact guide called Exploring China.

 Target Traveler: